Overseas Shinto

 Overseas Shinto designates the practice of the Japanese religion of Shinto outside Japan itself.
 Shinto has spread abroad by various methods, including the imperial expansion of the Empire of Japan during the Meiji period, the migration of Japanese to other countries, and the embrace of Shinto by various non-Japanese individuals.

 Jinja outside Japan are termed kaigai jinja ("overseas shrines"), a term coined by Ogasawara Shozo.

 In Europe

+San Marino

-On June 22, 2014, Europe's first official Shinto Shrine: San Marino Shrine was opened in Serravalle, San Marino.
+On June 22, 2014, Europe's first Shinto shrine officially supported by the Jinja Honcho, San Marino Shrine, was opened in Serravalle, San Marino.
 The San Marino shrine was inaugurated in the presence of 150 personalities including the president of the Association of Shinto Shrines and Yoko Kishi, mother of the former Prime Minister of Japan Shinzō Abe and daughter of Prime Minister Nobusuke Kishi.
 The shrine was established in commemoration of the victims of the 2011 Tōhoku earthquake and tsunami.